Unemployment is an opportunity

 Unemployment is not a individual experience, but a structural feature of our society

 We strongly believe that having moments out of work contributes to your self-development in a positive way.
-Imagine more employees would take time to reflect on what motivates them, what they truly want to work on and how they want to make a contribution.
+Imagine more employees would take time to reflect on what motivates them, what they truly want to work on, and how they want to make a contribution.
 The effect on societal well-being could be immense.

 There is a misconception that being unemployed “is taking tax payers’ money” and that it is equivalent to laziness.
 The opposite is the case (at least for all the people we have worked with): These are people who are courageous enough to question the status quo.
 People who want to contribute in a meaningful way.

-Around her, Clara witnessed how creatives lost their jobs in large numbers.
+When Clara Hahn founded the Fired Up Space in Berlin in early 2020, the world was changing.
+Around her, she witnessed how creatives lost their jobs in large numbers.
 But people never just loose a job.
 They often loose a perspective on the world.
 They lose their daily habits.
 They might even loose their sense of self.

 Clara believes that not having a “straight line” in your CV, having different talents, and “being creative” can be seen as an important asset in our quickly changing world where life paths become increasingly less predicable.